Isaac Van Wart

-Isaac Van Wart (October 25, 1762 – May 23, 1828) was a militiaman from the state of New York during the American Revolution.
-In 1780, he was one of three men who captured British Major John André, who was convicted and executed as a spy for conspiring with treasonous Continental general and commandant of West Point Benedict Arnold.
+Isaac Van Wart (October 25, 1762 – May 23, 1828) was an American militiaman from the state of New York during the American Revolution.
+In 1780, he was one of three men who captured British Major John André, who was executed as a spy by the Americans for conspiring with treasonous Continental Army general and commandant of West Point Benedict Arnold.

 American Revolution

 A yeoman farmer, Van Wart joined the volunteer militia when New York was a battle zone of the American Revolution.
 Overnight on 22–23 September 1780, he joined John Paulding and David Williams in an armed patrol of the area.
 The three men seized a traveling British officer, Major John André, in Tarrytown, New York, at a site now called Patriot's Park.
 Holding him in custody, they discovered documents of André's secret communication with Benedict Arnold.
 The militiamen, all yeomen farmers, refused André's considerable bribe and delivered him to Continental Army headquarters.
 Arnold's plans to surrender West Point to the British were revealed and foiled, and André was hanged as a spy.

 With George Washington's personal recommendation, the United States Congress awarded Van Wart, Paulding and Williams the first military decoration of the United States, the silver medal known as the Fidelity Medallion.
 Each of the three also received federal pensions of $200 a year, and prestigious farms awarded by New York State.